Muwenda Mutebi II of Buganda

-Ronald Edward Frederick Kimera Muwenda Mutebi II (born 13 April 1955) is the reigning Kabaka (also known as king) of the Kingdom of Buganda, a constitutional kingdom in modern-day Uganda.
-He is the 36th Kabaka of Buganda.
+Kabaka Ronald Edward Frederick Kimera Muwenda Mutebi II (born 13 April 1955) is the 36th Kabaka or king of the Kingdom of Buganda.

-He was appointed as UNAIDS Goodwill Ambassador for Ending AIDS among men in the Eastern and Southern Africa with a special focus on Buganda Kingdom in Uganda.
+He was appointed as UNAIDS Goodwill Ambassador for Ending AIDS among men in the Eastern and Southern Africa with a special focus on the Buganda Kingdom in Uganda.

-Claim to the throne
+Early years and reign

-He was born at Mengo Hospital.
-He is the son of Edward Frederick William David Walugembe Mutebi Luwangula Muteesa II, Kabaka of Buganda, who reigned between 1939 and 1969.
-His mother was Nabakyala Sarah Nalule, Omuzaana Kabejja, of the Nkima clan.
+He was born at Mulago Hospital.
+He is the son of Edward Frederick William David Walugembe Mutebi Luwangula Muteesa II, who reigned as Kabaka of Buganda between 1939 and 1969 and was the first person to hold the office of president of an independent Uganda from 1962 to 1966.
+His mother was Omuzaana Kabejja Sarah Nalule of the Nkima clan.

 He was educated at Budo Junior School, King's Mead School in Sussex and Bradfield College, a public school in West Berkshire.
 He then entered Magdalene College, Cambridge.
 At the age of 11, he was appointed as Heir Apparent by his father on 6 August 1966.
 While in exile he worked as Associate Editor of the magazine African Concord and a member of the Executive Committee of the African National Congress (ANC) in London.
 On 21 November 1969, upon the death of his father, he succeeded as the Head of the Royal House of Buganda.

-He returned to Uganda in 1988, following the removal of the Obote II regime and the military junta that briefly replaced Obote II.
-He was proclaimed at Buddo on 24 July 1993 upon the restoration of the Ugandan Kingdoms, following the intervention of Godfrey Serunkuma Lule.
-On 31 July 1993, he was crowned at Buddo.
-He assumed the style of "His Majesty".
-He maintains his capital at Mengo.
+He returned to Uganda in 1988, following the removal of the Milton Obote regime and the military junta that briefly replaced Obote.
+He was proclaimed at Buddo in a coronation ceremony at Naggalabi on 31 July 1993 upon the constitutional restoration of kingdoms in Uganda that had been abolished by Milton Obote.
+He has been on the royal throne since then with his seat at Bulange building in Mengo, Kampala.

 Personal life

-Kabaka Ronald Muwenda Mutebi II is married to one wife, Sylvia Nagginda, whom he wed on 27 August 1999 at Saint Paul's Cathedral Namirembe, in Kampala.
+Kabaka Ronald Muwenda Mutebi II is married to Sylvia Nagginda, whom he wed on 27 August 1999 at Saint Paul's Cathedral Namirembe, in Kampala.
 Her official title is the Nnabagereka.

 The children of Kabaka Ronald Muwenda Mutebi II include the following: